concludio/react-mathlive/README.md

 }
 ```

-There is an [example](/examples/example1/) using Typescript available.
+There is also an [example Typescript react application](/examples/example1/) using this library.

 ### Interacting with the native library

-The `MathfieldComponent` also allows retrieving the native [`Mathfield`-object](http://docs.mathlive.io/MathField.html) from the Mathlive-library via the `mathFieldRef`-parameter:
+The `MathFieldComponent` also allows retrieving the native [`MathField` object](http://docs.mathlive.io/MathField.html) from the Mathlive library via the `mathFieldRef` parameter:

 ```JavaScript
 render() {